emarins/ocp/README.md

 The central configuration file for the automation is located at defaults/main.yml.
 It is recommended that you created your own variable file and update the values to fit your environment.

+globalvars.yml file is a sample that you can use to update values to fit your environment playbook_ocp.yml file is a playbook sample file that loads the emarins.ocp rule and globalvars.yml file

 The description of the settable variables for this role can be found below.
 You need to ensure you include these variables into your playbook to ensure a successfull installation.